Cushing Oil Just Hit An All-Time High!

 Takeaway

 Based on the data provided, it's clear that Cushing inventories are near the highest point ever recorded and that may be a cause of some of the pessimism facing the market.
 Even so, while this is a concern if the trend continues like it has these past four weeks, the fact of the matter is that, on the whole, this is still not a major concern when you put it all in perspective.
-Yes, inventories are high but with growing storage capacity and the ability to tank to utilize additional storage space, I don't see any problems near-term but this is an area that needs to be watched for changes very closely since it could stoke further fear among oil bears.
+Yes, inventories are high but with growing storage capacity and the ability to tank to utilize additional storage space, I don't see any problems near term, but this is an area that needs to be watched for changes very closely since it could stoke further fear among oil bears.

 Disclosure: I am/we are long LGCY, WLL, AREX.